-By saving energy and producing sustainable energy, the dairy farming sector can contribute to the reduction of the use of fossil fuels and the emission of greenhouse gases, such as carbon dioxide CO2, nitrous oxide N2O and methane CH4.
+By saving energy and producing sustainable energy, the dairy sector can contribute to the reduction of the use of fossil fuels and the emission of greenhouse gases, such as carbon dioxide CO2, nitrous oxide N2O and methane CH4.
 The use of energy per ton product is reduced by investing in energy-efficient installations.
 For example, the production facility in Borculo commissioned a biogas pipeline that transports approximately seven million cubic metres of biogas supplied by a company and the cheese production facility in Balkbrug is fully supplied with steam originating from a wood-fired heating plant that uses prunings as fuel.

 The Foqus module for member dairy farmers (Foqus planet) gives priority to safeguarding quality and food safety.
 In addition, stimulating pasture grazing and sustainability in the dairy farming sector is key.
 Different programmes, linked to financial compensation, are used to provide the necessary incentives.